huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-modules.md

 | [Weight](../../../modules/physiological/weight.md) | Yes | Manual |

 ## Configuring the module
-From the modules list, click the **Edit✎** icon at the end of the row to configure the module.
+From the modules list, click the **edit✎** icon at the end of the row to configure the module.

 ![image](./assets/TrackModule02.png)

 ### Settings
-- **Name and description** - In the module settings, you can edit the description of the module.
-This is what the patient will see on the module overview screen and where you can add useful information.
-Note that you will not be able to change the default name but you can add a custom name which will appear on the module overview screen as well.
+- **Name** - You will not be able to change the default name but you can add a custom name which will appear on the module overview screen.
+- **About** - This is a description of the module that the patient will see on the module overview screen.
 - **Custom unit** - Indicate the unit of measurement you want to use for this data point.
 These will be used as defaults but can be changed by the user:
     - **Weight**: Kilograms (kg) / Pounds (lb) / Stones (st lb)
     - **Body Measurements**: Centimeters/centimeters (cm) / Inches (in)